apache/dolphinscheduler/docs/docs/en/faq.md

 # dolphin.scheduler.network.priority.strategy=default
 ```

 In addition, if you would like to obtain the ip address from the specified network card, modify the configuration `dolphin.scheduler.network.interface.preferred` in `common.properties`.
-For example, you could mofidy the configuration in `common.properties` as follows to obtain the ip address from the network card `eth1`:
+For example, you could modify the configuration in `common.properties` as follows to obtain the ip address from the network card `eth1`:

 ```shell
 dolphin.scheduler.network.interface.preferred=eth1